Kmino-io/kmino-website/src/content/blog/js-ts-development.md

 And remember: You can supercharge those foundations with metadata like **JSDoc or TypeScript**, which improve navigation, usability, and developer happiness.
 We didn’t even dive into **TDD/BDD methodologies**, but that’s a rabbit hole we’ll leave for another day.

-If you’re still hungry for more, here’s a teaser: **we’re cooking a new open-source repo for blockchain data indexing.** This has been battle-tested in an NFT marketplace project, and we’ll share how these concepts helped us design a fast, robust, and elegant codebase.
-Outperforming general-purpose indexers and subgraph solutions.
-Stay tuned for that post!
+If you’re still hungry for more, here’s a teaser: **we’re cooking a new open-source repo for blockchain data indexing.** This has been battle-tested in an NFT marketplace project, and we’ll share how these concepts helped us design a fast, robust, and elegant codebase, outperforming general-purpose indexers and subgraph solutions.
+Don't forget to follow us on [LinkedIn](https://www.linkedin.com/company/kminotech/) for more info on that!

 Thanks for reading this far and see you next week! 🚀